LHardwick-git/Victron-Service/README.md

 This is a service to publish temperature type data onto the DBus of VenusOs running on a Victron GX device.
 Note: Currently this will not display the CPU temperature on Venus GX, only on RPi.

-I develop on a Raspberry Pi 3B+, this service was last tested on VenusOS 2.60 in November 2020.
+I develop on a Raspberry Pi 3B+, this service was last tested on VenusOS 2.87 in July 2022.
 I use these service on my Narrowboat Lady's Smock, I am based in the UK.

 If all goes well with the install when youstart up your GX device the service will start.